yanlesin/SEC13Flist/README.md

 [This discussion at
 stackexchange](https://quant.stackexchange.com/questions/16392/sec-13f-security-list-has-incorrect-cusip-numbers)
-describes problem with CUSIP codes for CALL and PUT options that is still present at current list (Q3 2019 at the moment of updating this).
+describes problem with CUSIP codes for CALL and PUT options that is still present at current list.

 [This discussion at FundApps support article](https://fundapps.zendesk.com/hc/en-us/articles/204837769-13F-list-Option-CUSIP-matching)